django/deps/accepted/0010-new-governance.rst

   process.

-* To remove Mergers and/or Releasers, when deemed appropriate, using the proceesses desribed in this document.
+* To remove Mergers and/or Releasers, when deemed appropriate, using the processes described in this document.

 * To participate in the removal of members of the Technical Board, when deemed appropriate, using the processes described in this